mstksg/hoppy/README.md

 abbreviation for listing all of the years from XXXX to YYYY inclusive, individually.

 The `LICENSE` file contains information about Hoppy's license.
+Hoppy uses two licenses, for different parts of the project.

 ## Using